DaniloCeesar/managero/README.md

 There are other open and closed-source applications that provide those same features, but only a few include both a nice User Interface (UI) and User Experience (UX) as the Manaĝero does.

 Also, Manaĝero differentiates itself from similar projects by using modern technologies.
-Our source code was made using: the utility-first CSS framework [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss); and the JavaScript framework [Alpine.js](https://github.com/alpinejs/alpine).
+Our source code was made using: the utility-first CSS framework [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss); and the progressive JavaScript framework [Vue.js](https://github.com/vuejs/core).

 ## 🛠️ Development & Testing